leslievill/cssbootsy/README.md

-# CSS & Bootstrap (or cssbootsy for short)
+# Porfolio

 This portfolio allows me to put the skills I have been taught to the test!
 Using Bootstrap's components and grid system, I am able to create a web application that can be rendered well on any device.
-On my 'About' link, you will find a short description about myself, on my 'Portfolio' link you'll find place holder images, and on my 'Contact' link, a short form to fill out.
+On my 'About' link, you will find a short description about myself, on my 'Portfolio' link you'll find links to projects I have worked on, and on my 'Contact' link you'll see my links to LinkedIn and GitHub.

 ## Feautres